December 25, 2025

 All of this will simply be History Repeating Itself.
 It will simply be Nature balancing itself out, again.
 Of course, if you want to know the future, then study history.
 Start with the Italians.
 There is A LOT of history with Italians, for sure, even with Italians in America.

-And have a nice day ... or evening ... or sunset ... or sunrise ... or six months of darkness.
+For now, have a nice day ... or evening ... or sunset ... or sunrise ... or six months of darkness, if you're in Antarctica and it's Summer in North America.